-- 1. Efforts to implement the Bike/Pedestrian Master Plan, incorporated into the Transportation Plan, will be pursued.
-Work will continue with Cardinal Greenway, Inc. Bike/pedestrian plan amendments will go through the local review and approval process. - 2.
-Coordinate and assist in the preparation and implementation of local, regional and statewide bike/pedestrian plans, inventories, and projects aimed at promoting a comprehensive bicycle and pedestrian transportation network building on the Cardinal and White River Greenways.
+1. Efforts to implement the Bike/Pedestrian Master Plan, incorporated into the Transportation Plan, will be pursued.
+Work will continue with Cardinal Greenway, Inc. Bike/pedestrian plan amendments will go through the local review and approval process.

-- 3. An inventory of Brownfield sites will be created and their purchase and reuse as public areas will be considered when appropriate for augmenting the bicycle and pedestrian systems.
+- 2. Coordinate and assist in the preparation and implementation of local, regional and statewide bike/pedestrian plans, inventories, and projects aimed at promoting a comprehensive bicycle and pedestrian transportation network building on the Cardinal and White River Greenways. - 3.
+An inventory of Brownfield sites will be created and their purchase and reuse as public areas will be considered when appropriate for augmenting the bicycle and pedestrian systems.
 Environmental assessments as needed to pursue opportunities to purchase land for the expansion of bicycle and pedestrian networks and promote redevelopment of Brownfield sites, including coordination efforts with the Muncie Sanitary District (MSD) and other agencies. - 4.
 Using in-house and consulting services, preparation of a study document aimed at quantifying the economic, health and environmental benefits of alternative transportation with an emphasis on the Cardinal and White River Greenway systems. - 5.
 Development and production of trail maps for the Yorktown Trail System, Cardinal Greenway, the White River Greenway and the Bike/Pedestrian system in total.
 Also, development/production of trail/greenway/and park system maps.
 Development and production of Bike Route Share the Road signs and information/directional signage.
 Mapping will also be placed on the website. - 6.
 Education, materials and efforts toward a bike-friendly community program and a walkable community program.
-Activities will include facilitating the Bicycle and Pedestrian Advisory committee.
+Activities will include facilitating the Bicycle and Pedestrian Advisory committee. - 7.
+Using in-house and consulting services, develop a complete streets policy and a pedestrian safety action plan, both incorporating micromobility modes & their impact on the pedestrian environment.